By Sorsa Editorial

 There is one edge case worth knowing about before you trust a single cursor for 100,000 tweets.

-On a market research project last year, I tried to pull 200,000 tweets matching bitcoin lang:en with a single cursor loop.
-Around page 70 the cursor started returning duplicates against earlier pages, and around page 90 it stopped advancing entirely.
+On a market-research pull of 200,000 tweets matching bitcoin lang:en, a single cursor loop started returning duplicates against earlier pages around page 70 and stopped advancing entirely around page 90.
 This is not specific to our API: any search index against a moving timeline has this property when you walk it deep enough.

 The fix is to break the query into date-range chunks.
 Instead of one query over all time, run the same query for each week: